Commitment scheme: Bit-commitment from a pseudo-random generator

 Note that since we do not know how to construct a one-way permutation from any one-way function, this section reduces the strength of the cryptographic assumption necessary to construct a bit-commitment protocol.

 In 1991 Moni Naor showed how to create a bit-commitment scheme from a cryptographically secure pseudorandom number generator.
 The construction is as follows.
-If G is pseudo-random generator such that G takes n bits to 3n bits, then if Alice wants to commit to a bit b:
+If G is a pseudo-random generator such that G takes n bits to 3n bits, then if Alice wants to commit to a bit b: